 top of page

-As present-day English teachers, it is our job to reclaim the helm of language arts pedagogy by rekindling a passion for stories in the hearts of our students.
-This requires a two-pronged attack: first, revisiting the debate between philosophers and poets is a necessary scholarly task for all of those who teach humane letters.
-We need a rallying cry, a call to engage others in a discussion about how to stir a frenzied ardor for our beloved Western Canon.
-Second, we must fight to teach enlivening works of classic literature in the classrooms where we currently teach, with no quarter given to the utterly spent, failed, and nonsensical practices of modern language arts education.
+Next, we need to work together to develop, document, and share ways to stir a frenzied ardor for our beloved Western Canon in our students hearts and minds.
+We must fight to teach enlivening works of classic literature in the classrooms where we currently teach, with no quarter given to the utterly spent, failed, and nonsensical practices of modern language arts education.
 As Shakespeare's King Henry exhorts: "the game's afoot: Follow your spirit and upon this charge / Cry 'God for England Harry, and Saint George!"
 (Henry V, 3.1.32-24).

-Hashing out 1) and 2) requires a place where teachers are able to talk freely.
+Doing so requires a place where teachers are able to talk freely.
 We therefore need to read, discuss, and demonstrate intellectually the centrality of literature in successful K-12 education through dispassionate, extended, and vigorous discussions.
 Unfortunately, from college campuses to the K-12 classroom, there is an embargo on freedom of speech in the West; fear of reprisal and authoritarian repression have silenced many voices and deadened many minds.
 Teachers truly need a forum to civilly, creatively, and safely share ideas.

 In the illustration (shown on the right) drawn by Hugh Thomson (1860–1920) for Jane Austen's Mansfield Park, Edwin Bertram and Fanny Price are involved in a deep conversation while trees gently sway overhead and a dog lazily eyes a bird nearby.
 If we actually read Jane Austen's novel, we can enter this scene as any one of these creatures: Edmund, Fanny, the dog, or even the bird.
 This is so, for our imagination is a power by means of which we can do more than merely read the words "sitting under the trees with Fanny" or view the details of Thomson's picture; rather, we can vicariously experience what the beings present in the tableaux experience within the confines of the narrative.
-It is important to note that Fanny Price is a personage well worth knowing.
-Reading contemplatively should shape us in a way that leaves us better than we were before, and spending time with Miss Price will certainly do just that.

 During the act of reading Mansfiield Park, we, like Edmund, are able to sit under the trees alongside Fanny sharing in her experiences and, ideally, growing in virtue and knowledge, as Fanny does.
 Through such contemplation, as literature occasions, we may redirect our senses to attend to musings generated via the artistry of the text before us.
 Such experiences form our moral imagination for good or for ill.
 We can disagree about whom we should encounter, but not that such encounters matter.
 Tell me what stories matter to you (from film, gaming, books, etc.), and I can tell you how they have changed you.